 - if NB-IoT:

-- if the UE is configured with a single DL and UL HARQ process; or
+- if the UE is configured with a single DL and UL HARQ process:

-- if lower layers have indicated scheduling of transmission of multiple TBs and both associated HARQ processes are with disabled HARQ feedback:

 - start or restart drx-InactivityTimer in the subframe containing the last repetition of the corresponding PDSCH reception + 12 subframes + deltaPDCCH, where deltaPDCCH is the interval starting from the subframe containing the last repetition of the corresponding PDSCH reception plus 12 subframes to the first subframe of the next PDCCH occasion.

+- if lower layers have indicated scheduling of transmission of multiple TBs and both associated HARQ processes are with disabled HARQ feedback; or

+- if lower layers have indicated scheduling of transmission of multiple TBs and only one of the associated HARQ processes is with disabled HARQ feedback:

+- start or restart drx-InactivityTimer in the subframe containing the last repetition of the PDSCH reception corresponding to the last scheduled TB + 12 subframes + deltaPDCCH, where deltaPDCCH is the interval starting from the subframe containing the last repetition PDSCH reception corresponding to the last scheduled TB plus 12 subframes to the first subframe of the next PDCCH occasion.

 - else if the HARQ feedback is enabled for the corresponding HARQ process: